istio/istio/mixer/doc/dev/development.md

 ### Setting up Docker

-To run some of the Mixer examples and tests, you need to set up Docker server.
+To run some of Mixer's examples and tests, you need to set up Docker server.
 Please follow [these instructions](https://docs.docker.com/engine/installation/) for how to do this for your platform.